srl-labs/learn-srlinux/docs/get-started/lab.md

 We wanted to make SR Linux the most accessible Network OS.
 With that in mind we made SR Linux container image available to everybody without any registration or licensing requirements :partying_face:

-The public SR Linux container image when powered by [containerlab][containerlab] allows everyone to build virtual labs with SR Linux in no time.
+The public SR Linux container image when powered by [containerlab][containerlab] allows users to build virtual labs with SR Linux in no time.
 All that to let you not only read about the features we offer, but to try them live!

 A single container image that hosts management, control and data plane functions is all you need to get started.